As well as a world-class learning destination, the Sunshine Coast is one of Australia’s best lifestyle locations.

 Located just over one kilometre away from USC, Chancellor Park Marketplace has a supermarket, newsagency, bank, post office, medical centre, pharmacy, travel agent, bakery, retail and food outlets and a tavern.

-Explore the dining options of Noosa's Hastings Street, Maroochydore’s Duporth Avenue and Mooloolaba’s Esplanade which offer a variety of restaurants, bars and cafes.
+Explore the shopping and dining options of Noosa's Hastings Street, Maroochydore’s Duporth Avenue, Montville and Mooloolaba’s Esplanade which offer a variety of restaurants, bars and cafes and retail outlets.
 Surf Clubs at Noosa, Maroochydore, Caloundra, Alexandra Headland and Mooloolaba beaches provide beach-front views and bistro dining.
+Sunshine Plaza is the largest shopping centre on the Sunshine Coast with 100's of fashion chain stores and department stores.

 Art and culture